Krishna2709/excalidraw-G.R.I.D/README.md

 ### 🎨 **Smart Drawing Workflow**
 - **Welcome Dialog**: Choose how to start - quick drawing, new workspace, or open existing
-- **New Drawing Button**: Create fresh drawings within any workspace
+- **New Drawing Button**: Create fresh drawings within any workspace or create new workspaces
 - **Auto-save**: All changes are automatically saved to your current workspace
 - **Unsaved Changes Indicator**: See when you have work that needs saving
+- **Persistent Sessions**: Your current workspace is remembered across app restarts

 ### 🔄 **Move & Organize**
 - **Move Current Drawing**: Transfer your work to another workspace